quattor/quattor.github.com/_posts/2016-10-04-london-workshop.md

 * `diffprof`: in a recursive diff, identify all unique differences and a display the number of occurences of them.
   * Needs two directories containing the same profile names
   * Diff done in // for good performances with a large number of profiles
-* `make-diff-complete`: a set of tools to display profile differences between the current sandbox and the version without the mods introduced by the sandbox: walk through the git history to identify the sandbox parent commit, rebuild the profiles for this version, build the sandbox and run `diffprof`.
+* `make diff-complete`: a set of tools to display profile differences between the current sandbox and the version without the mods introduced by the sandbox: walk through the git history to identify the sandbox parent commit, rebuild the profiles for this version, build the sandbox and run `diffprof`.
 Can work with a specific set of profiles (static profiles or sample of live profiles) or all live profiles.
   * Splitting the compilation of a large number of profiles into several // panc instances: showed a significant speedup
   * JSON turned out to be much faster to parse by the (Python) tools: JSON used internally by the tools although XML is still used for the profiles sent to hosts
   * Currently based on a Makefile that does the proper glue between tools and is MS specific...
 Anyway underlying tools are generic.